What's the Right Age to Buy a Waterloo Region Home?

 What you really need, and what you’re willing to live without

 Many (but not all) people earn more money as they get older.
 As you enter your higher-earning years, it’s easier to buy exactly what you want—without making major sacrifices.
-Instead of being “house poor” and dealing with your property in your 20s and 30s, you can spend those years saving for a big down payment, traveling, or doing anything else you want.
+Instead of being “house poor” and dealing with your property in your 20s and early 30s, you can spend those years saving for a big down payment, traveling, or doing anything else you want.
 What’s more, you can build credit over those years, making it likely that you'll qualify for the best loan possible.

 Other Factors to Consider When Timing a First Home Purchase